aanchalchauhan/Bike-Demand-Prediction-Using-Linear-Regression/README.md

 # Bike-Demand-Prediction-Using-Linear-Regression
+This repository contains the analysis of Bike demand prediction.

+# Objective :
 This model is designed to predict the demand for bike rentals based on various features such as season, weather, and time of day.

 # Requirements :